-Notwithstanding that the New Zealand Companies Act 1993 does not require it, in accordance with Recommendation 4.2, the Board also seeks assurances in writing from the Executive Chairman and the Chief Financial Officer that the annual financial statements present a true and fair view, in all material respects, of the Group's financial condition and operational results and are in accordance with New Zealand Accounting Standards and that this is founded on a sound system of risk management and internal control that is operating effectively in all material respects with regard to financial reporting risks.
-The Board received those assurances on 27 February 2019.
+Notwithstanding that the New Zealand Companies Act 1993 does not require it, in accordance with Recommendation 4.2, the Board also seeks assurances in writing from the Executive Chairman and the Chief Financial Officer that the annual financial statements present a true and fair view, in all material respects, of the Group's financial condition and operational results and are in accordance with New Zealand Equivalents to International Financial Reporting Standards (NZ FRS) and that this is founded on a sound system of risk management and internal control that is operating effectively in all material respects with regard to financial reporting risks.
+The Board received those assurances on 25 February 2020.